5212 Katella, Suite 106

 Biography: Claudia is a Licensed Clinical Social Worker with a master’s degree from Barry University.
 She has more than 20 years experience as a therapist.
 She enjoys working with clients on a variety of issues.
 Her areas of experience include depression, anxiety/stress management, parenting (particularly the emotionally challenging or defiant child), couples/marital issues, grief/loss.
 She is trained in biofeedback and holds certification in prevention and treatment of domestic violence.
 Claudia is also fluent in Spanish.

-Biography: Danielle is a registered marriage and family therapist intern.
+Biography: Danielle is an Associate Marriage and Family Therapist.
 She completed her master’s degree at Hope International University and her bachelor’s at UCLA and has extensive volunteer experience in working with both teens and adults in ministry settings.
 Certified in Prepare and Enrich, she is passionate about working with couples and strengthening their relational foundation as well as coming alongside children and families as they work through personal struggles.
 Danielle has a heart for the hurting, for those overwhelmed and who have lost the ability to maintain focus on their personal life goals because of their current circumstances.
 She also has experience in, and a desire to continue to help professionals in the ministry field as they navigate the demands of working for the church within the context of their own family’s needs.

 Donna has been actively involved in lay counseling and leading small groups through her church for many years.
 She also has over 20 years experience working in the corporate realm, where she focused on developing team environments for facilitating interpersonal collaboration and growth.
 She holds advanced degrees in bioscience and business, and she continues to consult as an executive coach to individuals and businesses.